mcv-m6-video/mcv-m6-2020-team5/README.md

 ```
 To train the triplet network, you should check [the readme file](https://github.com/mcv-m6-video/mcv-m6-2020-team5/blob/master/src/MTMC/reid_training/README.md) for the network.

-All the modifiable parameters for that system(cameras, feature normalization, load_pickles, max_permitted_size,...) can be found in the beginning of the main function from that file.
+All the modifiable parameters for that system(cameras, feature normalization, load_pickles, max_permitted_size,...) can be found at the beginning of the main function from that file.
+Important: check that the paths to the dataset are correct.